math-io/float64-to-words/README.md

 // returns [ 1774486211, 2479577218 ]
 ```

 The returned `array` contains two elements: a higher order word and a lower order word.
-The lower order word contains the less significant bits, while the higher order word contains the more significant bits, which include the exponent and the sign bit.
+The lower order word contains the less significant bits, while the higher order word contains the more significant bits and includes the exponent and sign.

 ``` javascript
 var high = w[ 0 ];